Geodesics and flows in a Poissonian city: Traffic flow in the Poissonian city

-where the first step uses various symmetries and re-scaling, and the second step changes to polar coordinates based at \(u=1\) and \(\theta=0\) in an implicit use of Crofton's method.
-(This calculation is a special case of a classic calculation in geometric probability, surveyed in \citealt[II.12.7 Note (6)]{Santalo-1976}.)
-By the previous results on lengths of network geodesics, the mean \emph{network} distance differs only by an extra logarithmic contribution.
+where the first step uses various symmetries and rescaling, and the second step changes to polar coordinates based at $u=1$ and $\theta=0$ in an implicit use of Crofton's method.
+[This calculation is a special case of a classic calculation in geometric probability, surveyed in \citet{Santalo-1976}, Chapter 12.7 Note (6).]
+By the previous results on lengths of network geodesics, the mean \textit{network} distance differs only by an extra logarithmic contribution.

-Hence the mean flow per unit length, if each pair of points exchanges just one infinitesimal unit of traffic and this is averaged over the network, is asymptotic to
+Hence, the mean flow per unit length, if each pair of points exchanges just one infinitesimal unit of traffic and this is averaged over the network, is asymptotic to

-This analysis does not take account of routes which move outside the perimeter of the disk; however the effect of these routes can be shown to be negligible.
-(The key observation is based on Theorem \ref{thm:lateral-displacement}: if both source and destination nodes \(p^\pm\) are at least \(2\sqrt{(1+\varepsilon)n\log n}\) from the perimeter of a disk of radius \(n\), and \(n\) is large enough, then points outside the disk have probability at most \(O(n^{-(1+\varepsilon)})\) of lying within \(\mathcal{C}(p^-,p^+)\).
-Thus mean total length outside disk is a boundary rather than an area effect.)
-In conclusion, and unsurprisingly, mean flow over a typical line is slightly smaller than mean flow over a line at the centre of the disk.
+This analysis does not take account of routes which move outside the perimeter of the disc; however, the effect of these routes can be shown to be negligible.
+[The key observation is based on Theorem \ref {thm:lateral-displacement}: if both source and destination nodes $p^\pm $ are at least $2\sqrt{(1+\varepsilon)n\log n}$ from the perimeter of a disc of radius $n$, and $n$ is large enough, then points outside the disc have probability at most $O(n^{-(1+\varepsilon)})$ of lying within $\mathcal{C}(p^-,p^+)$.
+Thus, mean total length outside the disc is a boundary rather than an area effect.]
+In conclusion, and unsurprisingly, mean flow over a typical line is slightly smaller than mean flow over a line at the center of the disc.